mcneel/developer.rhino3d.com/_guide_topics/grasshopper/hops-component.md

 * **Max Concurrent requests** - Used to limit the number of active requests in asynchronous situations.
 This way hops doesn't make thousands of requests while the original request is being processed.
 * **Clear Hops Memory cache** - Clears all previously stored solutions from memory.
 * **Hide Rhino.Compute Console Window** - Hops will solve in the background, but showing the window can be helpful for troubleshooting.
-* **Launch Local Rhino.COmpute at Start** - Use this for remote machines when Compute needs to start before any requests are sent.
+* **Launch Local Rhino.Compute at Start** - Use this for remote machines when Compute needs to start before any requests are sent.
 * **Child Process Count** - Used to limit the number of requests for additional parallel processes.
 May want to set this to the number of cores available.

 ### Component Settings